second-slip/second-slip/README.md

 [2]: https://www.linkedin.com/in/andrewstuartcross/

-I work on some hobby projects which are pinned below.
+I have some hobby projects which are pinned below:

 &nbsp;
 ## &#x1f4c8; GitHub Stats